What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Right next to Arenal Volcano is the town of La Fortuna, as well as the well-known waterfall.
 This cascade falls 70+ meters into a beautiful pool that many love to swim in.
 It is situated at the base of the dormant Chato volcano.
 The neighboring town of La Fortuna is a popular location for tourists to visit, with plenty of Costa Rican culture to experience.

 It’s not only a natural wonder but also a popular destination for tourists looking to immerse themselves in Costa Rican culture.
-The nearby town of La Fortuna offers a wealth of opportunities to experience the country’s rich traditions and heritage, with local markets, restaurants, and cultural events that showcase the region’s unique way of life.
+The nearby town of La Fortuna includes a wealth of opportunities to experience the country’s rich traditions and heritage, with local markets, restaurants, and cultural events that showcase the region’s way of life.
 Visitors can also explore the town’s vibrant nightlife scene, with live music, dancing, and entertainment that lasts late into the night.

 The waterfall at La Fortuna has a rich history and cultural significance.
 The La Fortuna waterfall has long been revered as a sacred site by the indigenous Maleku people, who have lived in the surrounding region for centuries.
 According to Maleku legend, the waterfall was created by their ancestors as a gift to the gods, and it has since been considered a place of great spiritual power.